Mobility Mapper

 Open the app and hit record whenever you head out.
 It automatically tracks your route using GPS.

-Spotted a problem?
-Tap to log barriers as you go - missing dropped kerbs, steps, narrow paths, steep slopes, uneven surfaces.
+Tap to log barriers as you go - missing dropped kerbs, steps, narrow paths - and add the accessible toilets and Blue Badge parking you find.

 Build the network together